We have been having lots of fun exploring different types of sensory play lately.

-Pour several cups of play sand into a large container.
-We used a large, under the bed storage container.
-Spray a bunch of shaving cream on top.
+Start by pouring several cups of play sand into a large, shallow container.
+We used an empty under the bed storage container.

 Let the kids have fun with these other ideas: